bictorv/tops20-chaos/README.md

 - `CHAOS-IP-GATEWAY:`*a.b.c.d* where *a.b.c.d* is the IP address of a [Chaosnet bridge program](https://github.com/bictorv/chaosnet-bridge) which is configured to accept Chaos-over-IP from the IP of your TOPS-20 system (see [below](#chaosnet-bridge)).
 - `CHAOS-ADDR-DOMAIN:`*dname* to set the address DNS domain to *dname*, default `CH-ADDR.NET`.

-(Note that you may want to use short-but-nonambiguous keywords, since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), which you may occasionally want to use.)
+(Note that you may want to use short-but-nonambiguous keywords, since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), which you might perhaps occasionally want to use.)

 The Chaosnet host name is initialized from the IP host name, using `GTHST%`, which should match, of course.

 ### DNS resolver

-To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address).
+To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address and use it).
 Use the `DSERVE` directive in the config.

 You may also want to include the domain `Chaosnet.NET.` in your `RSEARCH` directives, to get shorthand addresses to all ITS hosts on Chaosnet.

 (Note that HOSTS.TXT is not used for Chaosnet host names, except for initializing the local host name using `GTHST%`, see above.)

 ### Chaosnet bridge

 You need to configure your [Chaosnet bridge](https://github.com/bictorv/chaosnet-bridge/blob/master/CONFIGURATION.md) to accept Chaos-over-IP from your TOPS-20 system, e.g. using

 `link chip` *x.y.z.w* `host` *nnnn* `myaddr` *mmmm*

 where *x.y.z.w* is the IP of your TOPS-20 system, *nnnn* is its Chaosnet address, and *mmmm* is the Chaosnet address of your cbridge on that subnet (in case it is on more than one).

+### Greetings (optional)

+The contents of `SYSTEM:CHAOSNET-LOGIN-MESSAGE.TXT`, if it exists, is printed on new Chaosnet TELNET connections, just like `SYSTEM:INTERNET-LOGIN-MESSAGE.TXT` is printed on new TCP TELNET connections.

 ## What works